Australian cricket team in Pakistan in 1982–83: 2nd Test: Pakistan v Australia at Faisalabad, Sep 30-Oct 5, 1982

 July, had four days in Perth, two under match conditions on the WACA ground, and then were flung into a totally different world against a national side at the top of their playing abilities after an England tour.
 The only opportunity to tour was now, but we arc meeting the conscquences of our decision...
 The Australian batting performance yesterday let down the fielding effort on the previous day, as well as the courage of Lawson with the ball.
 The bats men read too much into the wicket and gave the advantage to the Pakistan bowling.
 When we began it seemed that we could get 350 at least, but the dismissals of Bruce Laird and John Dyson were vital and from an umpiring viewpoint, unfortunate.

 2nd ODI: Pakistan v Australia at Lahore, Oct 8, 1982

 Australia decided on an all-pace attack for the second one-day international, trusting the bowling to Thomson, Lawson, Alderman and Ian Callen.
-Alan Border was the fifth bowler.
+Allan Border was the fifth bowler.
 Pakistan made 3-234, with Zaheer Abbas scoring 109 and Javed Miandad 61.
 Australia made 4-204 in response, Laird carrying his bat with 91 not out and Kim Hughes scoring 64 off 67 runs.
 Wisden wrote that "there was almost an inevitability about Pakistan's advance to victory, despite the temporary abandonment of the antiquated scoreboard by the scorers and a stand of 117 between Laird and Hughes in 74 minutes...
 Laird was three hours making 91 not out when Australia desperately needed more positive strokeplay."

 Zaheer Abbas was named man of the match.